xionxiao/PomodoroTimer/README.md

 --------------------
 No need to install, just run App.pyw.

-Packing to exe file is not ready yet, as well as setup.
+Packing to exe file you need 7z and upx installed.

+Modify script.bat and run will generate a executable file in dist dir.

+Setup script is not ready yet.